 Notes From the Underground III: Basal Ganglia

-I was 1 in 6 choreographers selected to share work in process at this event through Mark Morris Dance Group entitled SharedSpace:
+I was 1 in 6 choreographers selected to share work in process at this event presented at the Mark Morris Dance Center entitled SharedSpace:

-I’ve been working together with the Dance for PD community for four years now and I’ve been dreaming up this show for about a year and a half!
+I’ve been working together with the Dance for PD community for four years now, and I’ve been dreaming up this show for about a year and a half!
 I have worked together with artists, playwrights, composers, poets, and friends from the Brooklyn Parkinson Group on sharing their story.
-I wanted to explore what it is to live with Parkinson’s Disease, to shine a light on this disease that touches so many, yet that many don’t understand.
+I wanted to explore what it is to live with Parkinson’s Disease, to shine a light on this disease that touches so many, and yet still remains misunderstand.

 The performance on the 2nd isn’t the entire show, it’s a nice snippet of it: the prelude and part of the first section.
-It’s under ten minutes, and it will showcase some of my choreography as well as a song I wrote (with a poem by James Kavanaugh) and two scenes written by the own, Joel Shatzky.
+It will showcase some of my choreography as well as a song I wrote (after a poem by James Kavanaugh) and two scenes written by Joel Shatzky.